binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

    WMI needs to be accessible for remote access, of which there are step(s) to make sure this is the case.
 These step(s), vary depending according to the specific Windows release and other configurations.

    Rather than relying on SMB via the psexec technique, starting a service on the target, the `wmi` module executes PowerShell on the target using the current user credentials or those that you supply, so this is still a PTH technique.
 We use the WMI Command-line (WMIC) to [start a Remote Procedure Call](https://github.com/rapid7/metasploit-framework/blob/master/lib/msf/core/post/windows/wmic.rb#L48) on TCP port 135 and an ephemeral port.
-Then create a [ReverseListenerComm](https://github.com/rapid7/metasploit-framework/blob/master/modules/exploits/windows/local/wmi.rb#L61) to tunnel traffic through that session.
+Then create a [ReverseListenerComm](https://github.com/rapid7/metasploit-framework/blob/master/modules/exploits/windows/local/wmi.rb#L61) to tunnel traffic through that session

 #### PowerShell {#vps-identify-risks-powershell}
 ![](images/ThreatTags/average-common-average-severe.png)